About the special care nursery

-A special care nursery (SCN) has specialist doctors, nurses, other professionals and equipment to care for premature babies.
+A special care nursery has specialist doctors, nurses, other professionals and equipment to care for premature babies.
 But babies in the special care nursery are healthier and stronger than babies in a neonatal intensive care unit (NICU).

 If your baby is ready to go to the special care nursery, this means that medical staff are confident that she can keep up her own body temperature and breathe either by herself or with less help.

 Some premature babies who need less intensive care go straight to a special care nursery after birth, instead of a NICU.

 What to expect in the special care nursery

 In a special care nursery, neonatologists care for your baby.
-Neonatologists are doctors who specialise in newborn or neonatal care – care for your baby.
-And your baby will see other medical specialists if he needs them.
+Neonatologists are doctors who specialise in newborn or neonatal care.
+Your baby will see other medical specialists if he needs them.

 If your baby has come from the NICU, she’ll probably no longer need most of the medical equipment that was used to care for her there.

 When your baby is big enough, she can come out of the incubator and sleep in an open cot where you can touch her more easily.

 Moving to a special care nursery in a different hospital

 Hospitals with NICUs tend to be located in large cities.
 You might have gone to a hospital in a large city to give birth, or your baby might have been transferred after he was born.

 Your baby might be transported in a specially equipped ambulance, with an incubator and the technology that he needs for the trip.
 Sometimes babies who are close to going home can be transported in a taxi with a nurse escort.

 Getting used to the special care nursery

 You might have mixed feelings about your baby’s move to the special care nursery.

 You might feel excited that your baby is getting closer to coming home.
 It’s also normal to feel anxious about being more responsible for your baby’s care, or worried that she’ll be getting less individualised specialist care from the nurses.